maliput/maliput_xodr/standalone/12_map_integration/README.md

 sub_map_7 ----- sub_map_8 ----- sub_map_9 ----- sub_map_10 ----- sub_map_11 ----- sub_map_12
 ```

+ - The submaps aren't connected each other.

 ### Procedure for creating the large map

+For creating the map the following steps were taken.

 1. Create the 12 submaps with the correspondent offset in a way that when merged no overlapping occurs
-2. Adapt the road ids and junction ids to avoid any kind of classing among ids.
+2. Adapt the road ids and junction ids to avoid any kind of clashing among ids.
 3. Merge all OpenDRIVE description into one.
 4. Merge all GeoJSON description into one.